MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 :::image type="content" source="../media/touch-board-3-2-display-dimensions.png" alt-text="A custom background showing a 3:2 touch board display with element dimensions.":::

-- Use a darker background in the top and bottom left corners to ensure users can read the white of the clock, room information, and help text in those locations.
-- For the best experience, use a contrast ratio of 4.5:1 for small text and 3:1 for large text.
-Use an accessibility contrast checker on the Internet to input color values to see if their contrast ratio is acceptable.

-Save the custom background image file in one of the following formats: `jpg`, `jpeg`, `png`.

 ### Custom background template

-To create custom backgrounds that meet the guidelines in the previous sections, you can download the [Microsoft Teams Rooms Theme Template](https://microsoft-my.sharepoint-df.com/personal/crystalchu_microsoft_com/_layouts/15/onedrive.aspx).
+To create custom backgrounds that meet the guidelines in the previous sections, you can download the [Microsoft Teams Rooms Theme Template](https://www.microsoft.com/en-us/download/details.aspx?id=105251).

 The template is a .PSD file that can be opened by apps such as Adobe Photoshop or Paint.NET (a plug-in may be required).
 The template provides assets and guidelines to help you place text and graphics in your custom backgrounds that won't be obscured by on-screen elements.